Wood Science and Engineering (WSE)

 Prerequisite: WSE 321 with C- or better and WSE 322 [C-]

 Explore fundamental woodworking from a furniture design perspective.
 Evaluate rough milled wood for best cuts and develop cut lists and designs for basic frame and panel furniture.
 Explore common joinery techniques and finishes.
+Analyze the relationships between wood extractives, wood grain direction, wood density, and construction techniques.
 Demonstrate proficiency in all major woodworking machines by squaring up stock and milling boards to precise dimensions.
+Demonstrate cause and effect relationships between wood and water in functional design.
 Design and produce a unique final furniture product.

 WSE 385, *EVALUATING SUSTAINABILITY THROUGH LIFE CYCLE ANALYSIS, 3 Credits